-Yes, many countries you can do that.
-You must check what the legality is about applying for work visas to the country you plan on working in.
+Yes, in many countries you can do that.
+You must check what the legality is of applying for work visas in the country you plan on working.

 But some countries are very strict about this now.
 China expects the teacher to apply for a full and legal visa.
 The rules of this change all the time.

 As mentioned above, dodgy agents are prone to telling the teacher not to worry about the visa.

 It will bode you well in the long term.